MontrealCorpusTools/PolyglotDB/docs/source/case_study_vowel_dynamics.rst

 Motivation
 ==========

-It has long been known that even vowels traditionally described as monopthongs show gradual changes in formant frequencies over the course of the segment, which appear to be play a significant role in phoneme identification (Nearey & Assmann, 1986; Hillenbrand et al, 1996).
+It has long been known that even vowels traditionally described as monopthongs show gradual changes in formant frequencies over the course of the segment, which appear to be play a significant role in phoneme identification :cite:p:`nearey86modeling,hillenbrand95acoustic`.
 This phenomenon, referred to as *vowel-inherent spectral change*, motivates analyzing whole formant *tracks*, rather than reducing observations to point measures (e.g., formant frequencies at vowel midpoint).

 Vowel-inherent spectral change is by now well-documented in English, but comparatively less so in other languages.
 Here, we'll be investigating formant dynamics across the vowel system of Quebec French.

 Step 0: Preliminaries
 =====================

-For this case study, the data come from a corpus of parliamentary speech, the *ParlBleu* corpus (Lipari et al., 2024).
+For this case study, the data come from a corpus of parliamentary speech, the *ParlBleu* corpus :cite:p:`lipari24donnees`.
 We'll be using a subset of 6 speakers (3 female, 3 male), which can be downloaded `here <https://github.com/massimolipari/ParlBleu-subset>`__.
 The full corpus is `also available on GitHub by request <https://github.com/massimolipari/Corpus_ParlBleu>`__.

 To begin, we'll assume a file structure that looks like the following: